cthoyt/orbital-ontology/README.md

 An ontology describing atomic and molecular orbitals.

-## Build
+## Contributing

-Build the output OWL (XML), OBO, and OBO Graph JSON outputs in the root of the repository with:
+Edit any of the source files in the `src/` directory, then build the output OWL (XML), OBO, and OBO Graph JSON outputs in the root of the repository with:

 ```console
 $ just build